ZigaStrgar/atm-laravel/README.md

 ### Basic

-The most simple way to run the application is to execute `serve` command.
+The simplest way to run the application is to execute `serve` command.

 ```shell
 php artisan serve
 ```

-That will start the server listening on port `8000` by default and you are able to use `localhost:8000` as the access URL.
+That will start the server listening on port `8000` by default, and you are able to use `localhost:8000` as the access URL.
+If you have Postman setup done as well you are ready to go :)